-- (1) If your dependent is your spouse, he or she may join the Plan as long as they are your current legal spouse.
+(1) If your dependent is your spouse, he or she may join the Plan as long as they are your current legal spouse.
 Former spouses with court orders requiring coverage are NOT ELIGIBLE to join the Plan.
-Spouses eligible for coverage through his or her employer are not eligible for coverage. - (2) If your dependent is a child, they may join the Plan as long as they can answer yes to the following questions: - (a) Is he or she your child, adopted child, stepchild, or do you have legal guardianship for him or her? - (b) Is he or she under age 26? - (c) Is he or she a Qualified Medical Child Support Order (QMCSO) dependent under age 26 and do you have a judgement, decree, or order issued under state law? - (d) Is he or she a qualified disabled dependent and have they been medically certified as Totally Disabled due to mental or physical incapacity?
+Spouses eligible for coverage through his or her employer are not eligible for coverage.

+- (2) If your dependent is a child, they may join the Plan as long as they can answer yes to the following questions: - (a) Is he or she your child, adopted child, stepchild? - (b) Is he or she under age 26? - (c) Is he or she a Qualified Medical Child Support Order (QMCSO) dependent under age 26 and do you have a judgement, decree, or order issued under state law? - (d) Is he or she a qualified disabled dependent and have they been medically certified as Totally Disabled due to mental or physical incapacity?